jalspons/test_clients/readme.md

 Create a system only collecting data from multiple connections periodically and printing the values to stdout.

+### Client2:

+Data collection module needs structural changes to support the control interface.
+Control interface would be nice to have as a separate module to allow separation from data collection.

+Controller logic could be defined in client per-output basis.
+One way to do this is to define controller parameters with data collection connection data.
+However, controller usage should be optional in connection, so that connections can work without control parameters.
+Therefore, it would be better to store pointer to data structure and use the pointer value to check if control feature is in use.

+Controller actions contain detailed parameters, so this could be defined on application level, in this case directly on client2 module.
+The goal is to adjust output1 signal based on the data received on output3.
+Controller action can be coupled to connection with a callback function that can be called after reading new value from socket.

 ## Details of data sources:

 **Output 1**